zahidaliayub/bitcoin-private-full-node-wallet/README.md

 right-click `BitcoinPrivateSwingWallet.jar` file and choose "Open with OpenJDK 8 Runtime".

-### `btcp.conf`
+### `btcprivate.conf`
-Running the .jar will automatically set up `~/bitcoinprivate/btcp.conf` for you.
+Running the .jar will automatically set up `~/bitcoinprivate/btcprivate.conf` for you.
 In some cases, you may need to edit it manually.
 It should contain:
 ```
 rpcuser=ENTER-RANDOM-ALPHANUMERICAL-PASSWORD
 rpcpassword=ENTER-RANDOM-ALPHANUMERICAL-PASSWORD